usefmtly

 What characters does Morse code support?

-The international Morse code standard covers all 26 letters (A–Z), digits (0–9), and common punctuation: period, comma, question mark, exclamation mark, apostrophe, slash, parentheses, colon, semicolon, equals, plus, minus, underscore, quote, dollar sign, and the @ symbol.
+International Morse code supports all 26 English letters from A to Z, digits 0 through 9, and common punctuation such as period, comma, question mark, slash, parentheses, colon, semicolon, equals, plus, minus, quote, apostrophe, dollar sign, and the @ symbol.
+This translator supports those standard characters and marks anything unknown so you can spot unsupported symbols before copying the result.

 What is the standard Morse code separator?